prescience-data/puppeteer-botcheck/readme.md

 # 🕵‍♂ A collection of bot detection tests for Puppeteer Extra

+> ### Note: A cleaner version of these tests will be getting migrated to Foundation: https://github.com/prescience-data/foundation
+> I still intend to keep these updated but will likely get less attention than the `Foundation` package.

 This class accepts a `Puppeteer` page instance and allows the user to run a series of tests against known bot detection tools and products.

 The scores or outcome will be shown in the console.